 Email: sportali@uottawa.ca

+Word count: 5573 words

+Introduction: 1043 words

+The general model: 1643 words

+The case study: 1346 words

+Discussion: 1538 words (214 additional words can be removed, see my comments)

 Abstract

 Anthropogenic climate change is increasingly affecting species phenology.
 Because trophic interactions often occur at specific phenological stages, changes in one species' phenology may affect others through phenological mismatch.
 In the case of a consumer and a resource that both exhibit a seasonal resting period, the synchrony of the end of their respective resting period is fundamental for the persistence of their interaction.
 Since the consumer and its resource may react differently to a change in temperature regime, the synchrony between them will likely be altered.